lablup/backend.ai-docs-webui/docs/admin_user_keypair_management/admin_user_keypair_management.rst

 .. note::
    To set resource policies at the domain and group level, you have to use Manager Hub, a UI for superadmin only.
 In the Console UI, you can only set resource policies based on keypairs.
-Manager Hub is part of the enterprise version.
+Manager Hub is a part of the enterprise version.

 .. image:: resource_policy_tab.png